real-time-analytic/AAC_Mens_Soccer/README.md

 4. Type "Streamlit run project.py" in terminal

-# Data Sources
+# Data sources

 The data used in this project was curtiously given by the UNC Charlotte Men's Soccer Niner Stats Team.

-# Additional Resources
+# Additional resources

 - https://theamerican.org/standings.aspx?path=msoc